 Luella’s involves itself with the community through causes such as MANNA Foodbank and the American Red Cross.

 Experience Asheville’s Green Dining for Yourself

 Asheville is a popular tourist destination, famed for its scenery, food, art and beer.
 There are a wide variety of culinary delights on offer in the city, from Mediterranean to vegetarian plates and southern cooking with a twist.
 Asheville is proud of its cuisine and its new status as green dining destination means that there is an emphasis on healthy eating and local produce such as organic beef or mountain trout as well as seasonal vegetarian dishes and fresh salads.
+This is bound to attract even more visitors, particularly those for who green issues are important and like to do what they can to protect the environment.
 There are sidewalk cafes to sit out at and many of the city’s restaurants feature live music for their diners’ enjoyment.
 Tourists come to Asheville for the mountain attractions, the hospitality and food, as well as the craft fairs held throughout the year.
 There are online discount coupons available for visitors to Asheville, featuring special packages on local attractions, and with competitive flights available as well as online overseas car insurance deals, getting here is easier than ever.
 Compare the best prices from online insurance companies to make sure you are getting the best deal for your trip and visit Asheville, where green dining is taking the city by storm.